+Data sharing statement

-Data availability statement Data are available on reasonable request.
-Anonymised individual participant data (including data dictionary) will be available on reasonable request from January 2023 to December 2028 to researchers who provide a methodologically sound scientific proposal that has been approved by an ethics committee and by the scientific board of the MI-NAV study.
+Anonymised individual participant data (including data dictionary) will be available on request from Jan 2023 to Dec 2028 to researchers who provide a methodologically sound scientific proposal that has been approved by an ethics committee and by the scientific board of the MI-NAV study.
 Requests to access data should be addressed to brielo@oslomet.no.